Alejandroq12/the-store/README.md

 ``
 A web browser

 A code editor

 Node.js

-Npm
+npm

 ``

+### Usage

 Run the following commands:

 ``
 npm init -y

 npm install --save-dev hint@7.x

 ``

-### Usage

-To run the project you just need to open the index.html file on the browser.

 To test errors:
 ``
 npx hint .

 ``

+To open the webpage you just need to open the index.html file on the browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->